-Members receive many benefits including great value Journals, access to electronic journal archives, preferential registration rates to all British Ecological Society events, book discounts, advance notice of grants and events, and networking opportunities.
+Members receive many benefits including great value Journals, access to electronic journal archives, preferential registration rates to all of our events, book discounts, advance notice of grants and networking opportunities.

 As a member, you have the opportunity to further engage with us through the following activities:

-Council runs the BES and Council members get involved in all of our activities.
-Council members are nominated and are elected annually by the membership at the Society’s AGM, held in association with the Annual Meeting.
+Our Board runs the BES and those trustees get involved in all of our activities.
+Trustees are nominated and are elected annually by the membership at the Society’s AGM, held in association with the Annual Meeting.
 We would not be able to operate without the significant amount of time each person gives.
 Find out more about our committee structure.
-If you are interested in joining Council, please check our ‘Vacancies’ page for possible opportunities.
+If you are interested in joining our Board of Trustees, please check our ‘Vacancies’ page for possible opportunities.

 Take part in our events or propose a symposium meeting

 Special Interest Groups

 Our Special Interest Groups organise small meetings, field trips and events throughout the year, catering for needs of particular subject areas in ecology.
 They rely solely on the ideas, enthusiasm and hard work of volunteers.
-Most Groups hold business meetings and informal social events at our Annual Meetingand anyone is welcome to contribute.
+Most SIGs hold business meetings and informal social events at our Annual Meetingand anyone is welcome to contribute.
 Alternatively, contact the Group Secretaries directly – or contact Amy if you would like to set up your own group!

 We provide opportunities for our members to engage in the policy making process.
 You can find out more about how to get involved in this aspect of our work through the dedicated Policy section of our website.

 The Bulletin is a quarterly magazine for all our members and carries news and reports on our activities – including events, science policy, education, grants, publications and also news from our Special Interest Groups.
 We also publish articles which inform and entertain – such as advice for first time conference delegates, social media how-to’s and news from members across the world.
 We always encourage our members to contribute – whether it’s your experiences in the field, a new discipline or comments on previous articles.